 • Improve the Services and your interactions with them.

-• Send you administrative notifications, such as security or support and maintenance advisories.
+• Send you administrative notifications, such as payment reminders or support and maintenance advisories.
 You will receive these notices even if you opt out of receiving marketing communications as set forth below.

 • Provide you with the correct interfaces and options required by the jurisdiction from which you are accessing the Services.